| Anti-Science Party

 Much of the real PR fight is about funding, politics and control.
+What do you get when you cross science and politics?
+A: Politics.
 Putting the politicians in control of science funding (running funding from the Federal government), is politicizing science.
 And most of the attacks over being "anti-science" is actually a proxy war for those against the waste and fraud that's rampant in our science "research", that Democrats/media support, and the right and public opposes.
-If you care about science, you should be on the Republican's side to stop diverting money from the economy and real science.
+If you care about science, you should be on the Republican's side to stop incentivizing the politicization of science, and leave science alone.

 The media, uninformed and partisans (but I repeat myself), often like to pull up the old disproven canard that the Republicans are anti-Science party, and that the Democrats are pro-Science.
 Which only demonstrates the bias or blindspots of the myth-pasters.
 There's pro and anti-science people on both sides of the aisle, and if anything, polls and common sense show that if Democrats/Left aren't the stronger anti-science believers in numbers, they're by far the more vocal about their disbeliefs.

 What's even worse, is when you look inside each movement, there's some moderates/reasonable views, and some extreme/unreasonable ones -- and conservatives (Republicans) tend to be the less extreme and more conservative in those beliefs too.
 Of course that's not always, but in general, I've had conversation with both sides -- and the left tends to appeal to emotions, and the right tends to appeal to logic/arguments a bit more, and that means I can argue with a conservative more reasonably, and odds are, their arguments are better formed.
 So it's not just about the issue, but how you argue and think about the issues.
 The left was called bleeding-heart and knee-jerk for reasons: appeals to emotion and demand for action before understanding is anti-science, and works better on the left than the right.